-International Financial Reporting Standards " ("IFRS 1") using accounting policies consistent with IFRS as issued by the International Accounting Standards Board ("IASB") and interpretations of the International Financial Reporting Interpretations Committee ("IFRIC").
-The disclosures concerning the transition from Canadian GAAP to IFRS are included in note 15.
-Management has amended certain accounting policies and descriptions it previously applied in the Canadian GAAP financial statements to comply with IFRS; however, these changes have not had any material impact on the amounts previously recorded.
+The Company has applied IFRS 1 "First Time Adoption of International Financial Reporting Standards" ("IFRS 1"), and has provided disclosure concerning the transition from Canadian GAAP to IFRS in note

+15. Management has amended certain accounting policies and descriptions it previously applied in the Canadian GAAP consolidated financial statements to comply with IFRS; however, these changes have not had any material impact on the amounts previously recorded.